 DLS Synopsis:

-Across the breadth of the river Nith along the South West of Scotland, seven fishermen are positioned haaf netting for the many fish that they know live within the tidal river.
-But when Doug Allison’s armed is suddenly pulled downwards into the churning water around the fishing net, the experienced fisherman knows that he’s in some kind of trouble.
-Seconds later and his hand is severed clean off his arm.
-And as the panicking fishermen retreat to the nearby banks, Allison glimpses the huge crustacean shell lurking within the river’s depths.
+Across the breadth of the river Nith, located along the Southwest of Scotland, seven fishermen are positioned haaf netting for the swarms of fish known to be residing within the tidal river.
+However, when Doug Allison’s arm is suddenly pulled down into the churning water around his fishing net, the experienced fisherman realises that he’s in some kind of trouble.
+Seconds later and his submerged hand is severed clean off.
+As the other panicking fishermen retreat to the nearby banks, Allison briefly glimpses a huge crustacean shell, lurking within the river’s depths.

-Close by, on the picturesque beach at Priestside, twenty-nine-year-old Jane Markland is fooling about with the man she recently met at the truck stop café where she works.
-But their frantic intimacy is cut short when Sam is dragged off and devoured by a gigantic crab.
-Jane manages to escape with her life, naked and bloodied, running off to the nearby cottages where she instantly collapses.
+Close by, on the picturesque beach at Priestside, twenty-nine-year-old Jane Markland is fooling about with a man she recently met at the truck stop café.
+But their frantic intimacy is cut short when Sam is suddenly dragged off and devoured by a gigantic crab.
+Jane manages to escape, naked and bloodied, running off to the nearby cottages where she collapses.

-Meanwhile, giant crab enthusiast, Chris Hall, has heard the news of the recent crustacean sightings and decides to leave his wife and young twins behind in order for him to travel up to the Solway Firth in the hope of catching sight of the giant crabs.
+Meanwhile, giant crab enthusiast, Chris Hall, has heard the news of the recent crustacean sightings and decides to leave his wife and young twins behind, to travel up to the Solway Firth in the hope of catching sight of the giant crabs.
 And there, in the almost deserted Nith Hotel, the hopeful crab spotter meets the London based marine biologist, Bernard Strickland, who offers Chris the opportunity to join him on an excursion out on the marshy mudflats.
 A likely place where the crabs will be spotted next.
-And it’s an offer that Chris finds hard to refuse.
+It’s an offer that Chris finds hard to refuse.

 DLS Review: